What Is a Password Manager? (And Do I Need One?)

 How can I remember all my passwords?

 One of the easiest ways to remember all your passwords is to use a password manager.
-These helpful programs typically offer secure password storage and tools to generate new random passwords when you need them.
-Popular password managers include 1Password, LastPass, Dashlane, Keeper, and Zoho Vault.
+These helpful programs typically offer secure password storage and tools to generate new random passwords when needed.
+Other ways to remember your passwords include mnemonic strategies like visualizing your password, typing the password repeatedly to build muscle memory, and selecting a password that tells a story only you'd recognize.

 +